teleportaloo/PDX-Bus/README.markdown

 Things to know before building
 ------------------------------
-* PDX Bus is built with iPhone SDK 13.0 and Xcode 11.7 - available free from [Apple](http://developer.apple.com) in their Mac App store.
+* PDX Bus is built with the latest iPhone SDK with Xcode 13.3 - available free from [Apple](http://developer.apple.com) in their Mac App store.
 * Before building this code you will need to register with TriMet to get a free "AppID" from [TriMet](http://developer.trimet.org/registration/),